Trade Show and Expo Strategy for Photographers

 Tables and chairs

-Carpeting, if the floor is concrete or something equally unattractive
+Carpeting, especially if the floor is concrete or something equally unattractive

 Email list (some events will provide the emails of all attendees after the show!)